-Emirates Green Building Council was established with founding members providing strong logistical and financial support.
-A professional license was obtained via the Dubai Department of Economic Development (DED) in July 2006 and the EmiratesGBC bylaws were produced.
+EmiratesGBC was established on a similar financial and structural platform as the EEG with other founding members providing strong logistical support.
+A professional license was obtained via the Dubai Department of Economic Development (DED) in July 2006.
+The leadership team at the time was able to produce the EmiratesGBC bylaws in less than a year and subsequently developed a revenue generating system that has effectively sustained the council and its mission to date.

-The effort to streamline the organization's logistics culminated with the official launch of EmiratesGBC in July 2006 - a fledgling operation but one that had already generated substantial buzz in the construction and design industry.
+The effort to streamline the organization's logistics culminated with the official launch of EmiratesGBC at a major event held in July 2006 - a fledgling operation but one that had already generated substantial buzz in the construction and design industry.